agodhani/sm-business-web-builder/development_documentation/project_overview.md

 In Phase 1, retry should rerun the full pipeline from the beginning rather than resuming from the failed stage.

-The primary regeneration path should be `Edit + Regenerate`: the builder loads the active version's saved form input into the wizard, the user can change any field including images, and submission creates a new version folder.
-A secondary `Regenerate Without Changes` action may create a new version from the active version's existing form input.
+The primary regeneration path should be `Edit + Regenerate`: the builder loads the active version's saved form input into the wizard, the user can change any field including images, and submission creates a new version folder. `Regenerate Without Changes` is a nice-to-have, not required for Phase 1.

+Install and build failures should remain visible to the user.
+A repair attempt may ask Qwen to fix the generated file bundle using the exact install/build failure output, but the original failure and repair logs must be preserved.

 ## Project Access